Holmes–Foster–Highlands Historic District

+The Holmes–Foster–Highlands Historic District is a national historic district located in State College, Centre County, Pennsylvania.
+It was added to the National Register of Historic Places in 1995.

+History and architectural features

-Holmes–Foster–Highlands Historic District is a national historic district located at State College, Centre County, Pennsylvania.
-The district includes 727 contributing buildings in two residential areas of State College: Holmes–Foster and the Highlands.
+The district includes 727 contributing buildings located in two residential areas of State College: Holmes–Foster and the Highlands.
 The district reflects the growth and development of State College as an emerging college town.

-The houses are largely wood frame and exhibit a number of popular early-20th-century architectural styles including Colonial Revival, Tudor Revival, and Bungalow.
+The houses are largely wood frame and exhibit a number of popular early twentieth-century architectural styles including Colonial Revival, Tudor Revival, and Bungalow.
 Non-residential buildings include two schools, three churches, a few shops, and the high school football stadium, Memorial Field.
-Located in the district is the separately listed Camelot.
+Also located in the district is the separately listed Camelot.

-It was added to the National Register of Historic Places in 1995.